Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 -

-Delta E tolerance: A numerical way to measure acceptable color variation.
+Delta E tolerance: A measurable way to define acceptable color variation

 -

-Batch and dye lot documentation: Especially critical for stripes.
+Batch and dye lot documentation: Especially critical for programs that must match over time

-Good factories keep this data so you can reorder with confidence — but the underlying dye method still dictates how repeatable it will be.
+Good factories keep this data so you can reorder with confidence — but the underlying dye method still dictates how repeatable the final result will be.

 When to Choose Yarn-Dyed — And When Piece-Dyed Makes Sense